Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 docker-compose up -d
 ```

+This adds the `salmon-project` tag on top of connecting to the tailscale
+account described by the OAuth client key.

 You should then be able to remote access this device on other devices that are
 also running tailscale.
 You may need to [install
-manually](https://tailscale.com/download) on your client devices.
+manually](https://tailscale.com/download) on your client devices as the OAuth
+key only allows one-way access.

 Then, the following should be possible on the client device:
 ```bash